SizableB/sizableb/README.md

-I do c++ for arduino, java for FRC and skript for wwwings and dirtlands
+I do c++ for arduino and Java for FRC/FTC.
+My good repos are private but I work on mostly server stuff